 Jerry O'Connell On Stage - Theater Credits, Bio and Tickets

 Jeremiah O'Connell was born on February 17, 1974 in Manhattan, New York City.
-He is perhaps best known for his films roles in "Stand by Me," "Joe's Apartment," "Jerry Maguire" "Scream 2," and "Kangaroo Jack," and his television roles in the likes of "My Secret Identity," "Sliders," "Crossing Jordan," and "The Defenders."
+He is known for his film roles in Stand by Me, Joe's Apartment, Jerry Maguire, Scream 2, and Kangaroo Jack in addition to his television roles in My Secret Identity, Sliders, Crossing Jordan, and The Defenders.

 O'Connell attended the Professional Children's School in Manhattan and went on to major in film at New York University, graduating in 1995.
-He began his career as a child actor, landing his big break in the much loved 1986 film "Stand by Me," starring as Vern Tessio.
-His next major roles were the lead character of Andrew Clements in the Canadian sci-fi sitcom "My Secret Identity," starring in 72 episodes from 1988 to 1991, and Brody Wilder in the ABC sitcom "Camp Wilder" from 1992 to 1993.
+He began his career as a child actor, landing his big break in the 1986 film Stand by Me, starring as Vern Tessio.
+His next major roles were the lead character of Andrew Clements in the Canadian sci-fi sitcom My Secret Identity, in which he starred in 72 episodes from 1988 to 1991, and Brody Wilder in the ABC sitcom Camp Wilder from 1992 to 1993.

-He was cast in a string of high-profile Hollywood films throughout the '90s, including the titular role in "Joe's Apartment" (1996), the role of Frank Cushman in "Jerry Maguire" (1996), and Derek in popular thriller "Scream 2" (1997).
-He also starred as Quinn Mallory in Fox's sci-fi series "Sliders," starring in 69 episodes from 1995 through 1999 (with the final two seasons airing on the Syfy Channel).
-In the Noughties, he starred in "Mission to Mars" (2000), "Tomcats" (2001), "Kangaroo Jack" (2003), and played Detective Woody Hoyt in the NBC crime drama "Crossing Jordan," starring in 88 episodes from 2002 to 2007 and in the spin-off series "Las Vegas" from 2004 to 2006.
-Other notable credits in the Noughties include ABC's "Carpoolers" (2007-8), Fox's "Do Not Disturb" (2008), and thriller "Obsessed" (2009).
+He was cast in a string of high-profile Hollywood films throughout the '90s, including the titular role in Joe's Apartment (1996), the role of Frank Cushman in Jerry Maguire (1996), and Derek in the popular thriller Scream 2 (1997).
+O'Connell also starred as Quinn Mallory in the sci-fi series Sliders, starring in 69 episodes from 1995 through 1999.
+In the 2000s, he starred in Mission to Mars (2000), Tomcats (2001), Kangaroo Jack (2003), and played Detective Woody Hoyt in the NBC crime drama Crossing Jordan, starring in 88 episodes from 2002 to 2007 and in the spinoff series Las Vegas from 2004 to 2006.
+Other notable credits in the 2000s include ABC's Carpoolers (2007-8), Fox's Do Not Disturb (2008), and the thriller film Obsessed (2009).

-In 2010, he starred as Derrick Jones in the comedy horror "Piranha 3D" and was cast as Jim Belushi in the CBS series "The Defenders," starring in 18 episodes through 2011.
-In 2013, he would star as Stuart Strickland on CBS' "We Are Men" and as Henry on "Burning Love."
-His recent notable screen credits include "Billions" (2016-19), "Mistresses" (2016), "Scream Queens" (2016), "The Big Bang Theory" (2018), and "Carter" (2018-19).
-He also voices the role of Clark Kent/Superman in the DC animated movie universe.
+In 2010, O'Connell starred as Derrick Jones in the comedy horror Piranha 3D and was cast as Jim Belushi in the CBS series The Defenders, starring in 18 episodes through 2011.
+In 2013, he would star as Stuart Strickland on CBS's We Are Men and as Henry on Burning Love.
+O'Connell's recent notable screen credits include Billions (2016-19), Mistresses (2016), Scream Queens (2016), The Big Bang Theory (2018), and Carter (2018-19).
+He also voices the role of Clark Kent/Superman in the DC Comics animated movie universe.